 Damage appeals should be submitted to the Manager of Finance, Operations and Administration, who completes appeal, including the review for completeness and documentation from the Facilities Supervisor.

 Residents considering an appeal of damage charges should bear in mind that supporting documentation greatly increases the likelihood of a successful appeal.
 Appeals consisting of a simple denial of committing damage, without any supporting written documentation, are generally unsuccessful.

 An appeal may be denied when there is insufficient documentation on the condition of the room; therefore, it is important to document the condition of your room and suite in two ways:

-- When you first move in, carefully review the condition of your suite and room, and submit a completed Schedule A to the Graduate House Office within one week of your arrival.
-If you fail to submit your Schedule A document within one week of moving in, all aspects of your suite and room are deemed to have been in good condition and good working order at the start of your occupancy.
+- When you first move in, carefully review the condition of your suite and room, and submit a completed inventory form to the Graduate House Office within one week of your arrival.
+If you fail to submit your inventory form document within one week of moving in, all aspects of your suite and room are deemed to have been in good condition and good working order at the start of your occupancy.

 - When you are preparing to move out, arrange a Pre-Move-Out Inspection, during which a member of the Graduate House facilities staff will meet you in your suite to assess its condition and advise of any obvious deficiencies observed at that time.
 Documentation of your Pre-Move-Out Inspection is a helpful addition to your Schedule A document for establishing the condition of your room and suite, particularly the common areas which may continue to be used by non-departing suitemates after you move out.